DebdipWritesCode/InfraVox-Assignment/README.md

 ## Architecture

-The core pipeline is a LangGraph `StateGraph`:
+The core pipeline is a LangGraph `StateGraph` that parses the diff once, fans out to five specialist reviewer agents, then merges their structured findings:

 ```text
 START -> parse_diff